 My name is Steven Humphreys, and I am really happy you dropped by to read my poetry.
 All my poems are original, written by yours truly.

-You will find me about town and around the house dressed in short pants, baseball hat, tee-shirt and flip-flops.
-I am a down to earth homebody who likes watching Horror and corny ‘B’ movies.
+You will find me about town and around the house dressed casually in short pants, baseball hat, tee-shirt and flip-flops.
+I am a down to earth homebody who likes watching ‘B’ horror and corny movies.

 'Poetry is like anything artistic.
-Like a painting, each poem has its own colored scenery, message and character...'
+Like a painting, each poem has its own colored scenery, metaphor and character...'

-I enjoyed reading J.D.
+Much later, I enjoyed reading J.D.
 Salinger’s ‘Catcher in the Rye’ and Charles Bukowski’s own version ~ ‘Ham on Rye’.
-But, I didn’t read them both in high school like so many other kids do.
+I didn’t read them both in high school like other adolescents did.
 I found Salinger’s book in the bottom of a ‘storage box’ my wife’s kids left in our garage!
-And, as for ‘Charles’, I have no idea how I stumbled upon his works!
-But, I am sure grateful I had, even though I feel he’s ‘bluntly down and dirty’ about what he has to say.
+And, as for ‘Bukowski’, I have no idea how I stumbled upon him!
+Although, I am sure grateful I had, even though I feel he’s ‘bluntly down and dirty’ about what he has to say.

 I was moved to stay up all night one Saturday evening (when fifteen years old) writing over fifty poems.
 Unfortunately, they are all lost… Yet, I do vaguely remember one about rats!

 'Writing poetry keeps me grounded'.

 I created Poetry Madness to share my poems with the world.
 This is why I added the ‘Google translator’ widget for automatic translation of site content in any language.

 Maybe, you are curious about how to publish your own book of poems or how to write a ‘how-to book’ or novel?
 Maybe, I might have a few suggestions that might help get you started.
 You can self publish your new book fairly easy these days.